-Deborah Seehorn recently retired as a Business, Finance, and IT Education Consultant at the North Carolina Department of Public Instruction (NCDPI).
+Deborah Seehorn retired in 2015 as a Business, Finance, and IT Education Consultant at the North Carolina Department of Public Instruction (NCDPI).
 Before working at the NCDPI, Deborah taught high school business in Whiteville and Hallsboro, NC.
 Prior to those teaching positions, Deborah taught Basic and COBOL programming, Database Management, and Microcomputer Systems at San Juan Community College in Farmington, New Mexico.
 Prior to that, she taught Algebra I and Basic Computer Programming to 9th graders at Tsé Bit 'ai Junior High School in Shiprock, New Mexico.
 She began her career at Lejeune High School in Camp Lejeune, NC, teaching high school mathematics.
-She currently serves as the Past-Chair of the CSTA Board of Directors.
+Currently, she is serving as Chair of the CSTA Curriculum and Certification Committee.

 Tammy Pirmann, Co-Chair

 Tammy Pirmann is the district coordinator for Computer Science and Business at the School District of Springfield Township, Montgomery County, PA, as well as a high school computer science teacher.
 Computer Science has been a graduation requirement at Springfield since 2009.
 Tammy is currently a doctoral student at Gwynedd Mercy University in Educational Leadership and is serving on the Board of Directors of the Computer Science Teachers Association.
 She has won the NCWIT Aspirations in Computing Educator Award and is passionate about access to computer science education as an equity issue.